 We use the following cultures: Bifidobacterium lactis, lactobacillus acidophilus, lactobacillus delbrueckii subsp., Bulgaricus and streptococcus thermophilus.

 What is the difference between your regular yogurt and drinkable yogurt?

-The yogurt inside our 6-ounce cups and our 12-ounce drinkable container is exactly the same.
+The yogurt inside our 6-ounce cups and our 12-ounce drinkable is exactly the same product, except that we culture the drinkable for a bit less time, to allow for a more pourable texture.
 We offer the 12-ounce drinkable for convenience, portability, and sharing.
+Shake well and enjoy!